xqiu625/BioAI-Research-Notes/README.md

 3. Update category indexes when adding new papers
 4. Maintain standardized metadata across summaries

+📊 Figure References
+All paper figures are stored in the paper-figures/ directory and referenced relatively in markdown files.

 ## 📊 Repository Stats
 - Total Papers: [Number]
 - Papers by Category: